Time and the Trickster

 "A hospital?
 Have any survivors been found?"
-Rose asked.
+Rose asked in surprise.

 "Not survivors," Benton answered shaking his head.
 "But a body has been found.
 They aren't going to move it until everything is in place, but we'd like you at the hospital to take a look at it."

-"I'm not a medical doctor," Rose told him.
+"I'm not a medical doctor," Rose reminded him pointedly.

 "No, but the conference doesn't start until later when the other representatives arrive and I need one of my people to take a look."